Wesley Sonck

 Wesley Sonck (born 9 August 1978) is a Belgian professional football manager and former player who manages the Belgium U19 national team.
-He played as a striker for Molenbeek, Germinal Ekeren, Germinal Beerschot, Genk, Ajax, Borussia Mönchengladbach and Club Brugge.
+He played as a striker for Molenbeek, Ninove, Germinal Ekeren, Germinal Beerschot, Genk, Ajax, Borussia Mönchengladbach and Club Brugge.
 He was capped by Belgium at international level.

 During his time with Genk, he was the top goalscorer in the Belgian First Division in the 2001–02 season with 30 goals, and joint top in the following campaign with 22 – sharing the award with Cédric Roussel.

 Club career

 Ajax

 Sonck moved to Ajax in the summer of 2003, to replace departed striker Mido.
 He made his debut on 12 August against Grazer AK.
 He scored his first goal for the club 13 September against RKC Waalwijk.
 Sonck never really made it in Amsterdam, partly because he was playing on the right wing a lot under coach Ronald Koeman.
 He moved to Borussia Mönchengladbach in the winter of 2004.